JeremyLavigne/trackingApp/README.md

 ### Starting with the app

- - Choose your language, and click the main button to see your orders.
+ - Choose your **language**, and click the start button to see your orders.

- - Use filters to access quickly to the expected order :
+ - Use **filters** to access quickly to the expected order :
-    - Status
+    - Status,
-    - Sender
+    - Sender,
-    - Location
+    - Location,
-    - Parcel ID
+    - Parcel ID.

+ - All filters can be combined.

-- Click on `+` in order line to see all details.
+ - Click on `+` in order line to see more details.

-### Others
+### Others informations

+ - Use of a Snowpack (React template),
-Feel free to try `npm run test` :)
+ - Unit testing, Feel free to try `npm run test`,
+ - Deployed with Firebase.